hekmaflo/javascript-practice/Control Structures/Control-structures.md

 What's an advantage of arrow functions?

 shorter syntax, Depending on the use-case and how you write the function, you can save a lot of code.

+What's an anonymous function?

+A functio without a name assigned.

+### Rest Parameters